 The Royal Wedding takes place on Friday, April 29, 2011 at 11am (London time) at Westminster Abbey.
 As a fellow Brit, I’ll be getting up at the crack of dawn (just like I did for Princess Diana’s wedding) to watch the royal nuptials take place.
 The service starts at 3am San Francisco time (6am East Coast time), but hey… if we can’t be there in person, this is the next best thing.
 Luckily Barry’s an early riser so he’ll be there to keep me company and make sure we get our tea/coffee fix to see us through the morning.
-We were in London for Prince Andrew’s wedding and still remember standing along the Mall for 8 hours to catch a glimpse of the Royal Carriage – and a little later, the Prince and his bride Fergie waving to the crowds from the balcony of Buckingham Palace.
+We were in London for Prince Andrew’s wedding and still remember standing along the Mall for 8 hours to catch a glimpse of the Royal Carriage.
+And a little later, we were thrilled to see the Prince and his bride Fergie waving to the crowds from the balcony of Buckingham Palace.
 It was such a special moment.
-And this Royal Wedding is going to be even more magical – as Prince William, the future King of England, marries his true love, Kate Middleton.
+This Royal Wedding is going to be even more magical, as Prince William, the future King of England, marries Kate Middleton.
 I’m sure Princess Diana will be looking down and smiling 🙂

 Following the ceremony, the newlyweds will travel by royal carriage along a processional route to Buckingham Palace.
 Millions of people are expected to line London’s streets to catch a glimpse of the royal couple.
 If we were in London, we’d be there for sure, but watching on TV in the comfort of your home isn’t bad either.
 The route: Parliament Square, Whitehall, Horse Guards Parade and the Mall.
 Queen Elizabeth II will host a reception at Buckingham Palace.
 Later, Prince Charles will host a dinner and dancing at Clarence House.
-It should be quite an evening – wouldn’t ya have just loved an invitation!
+It should be quite an evening.
+Wouldn’t you have loved an invitation!

 If you’re planning a visit across the pond during this time (or later in the year), we’ve put together some Fun Things To Do in London.

+Don’t miss the Changing of the Guard at Buckingham Palace, especially if it’s your first visit to London.
+And if you haven’t toured Buckingham Palace yet, we highly recommend it.
 During the Summer, when the Palace is not being used in its official capacity, visitors can tour The State Rooms.
 Visit the Throne Room, the Music Room, and the Ballroom.
-See where the Queen awards knighthoods – the official sword is on display in a clear glass case.
+See where the Queen awards knighthoods.
+The official sword is on display in a clear glass case.
 British medals and awards, including OBE’s, MBE’s, CBE’s and more are also displayed.
-The Throne Room was the highlight of our palace tour – it’s one thing to see it on TV, but quite another to be there in person.
+The Throne Room was the highlight of our palace tour.
+It’s one thing to see it on TV, but quite another to be there in person.
 Now if only the Queen were to make an appearance.

 London’s Top 10 Tours include: